Study: Coca-Cola Shaped China's Efforts To Fight Obesity

 Coca-Cola recognized the untapped potential of the Chinese market in 1978, becoming the first international company to re-enter China in the post-Mao era.
 Greenhalgh reports that this effort was spearheaded by Malaspina, who traveled to China that year to establish connections with local scientists.
 There he met Chen Chunming, a politically savvy nutritionist who, according to Greenhalgh, would become the main architect of Chinese obesity science and policy.

 The scientific and political climate in China allowed American corporate interests to easily gain a foothold in Chinese science and public policy.
-Government funding for chronic disease research was virtually non-existent.
+Government funding for chronic disease research was virtually nonexistent.
 With nowhere else to turn, Chinese scientists readily accepted foreign corporate research funding, and according to Greenhalgh, Chinese research culture was not focused on potential conflicts of interest.

-Western support in science was especially valued because up until recently "the Chinese have had this narrative of national scientific backwardness," said Greenhalgh.
+Western support in science was especially valued because up until recently, "the Chinese have had this narrative of national scientific backwardness," Greenhalgh said.
 Many welcomed support from this Western organization.

 After working on the governmental side of Chinese public health policy for a decade, Chen founded ILSI-China and became its director, with the support of ILSI and Malaspina.
 Though she was no longer a government official, she retained critical political influence and even continued to operate in the same government building.
 Chen told Greenhalgh that she promised corporate supporters that ILSI would translate science into public policy.

-Under Chen's leadership ILSI-China would come to be the primary entity shaping Chinese obesity science and policy.
+Under Chen's leadership, ILSI-China would come to be the primary entity shaping Chinese obesity science and policy.
 Greenhalgh learned that this influence began when ILSI-China, at the government's request, drafted guidelines for the prevention and control of obesity.
-These were published in 2003 as official national policies but without any indication they were created by the Coke-backed entity.
+These were published in 2003 as official national policies, but without any indication they were created by the Coke-backed entity.

-"This firmly established ILSI-China as the key obesity-related science and policy-making organization," Greenhalgh said.
+"This firmly established ILSI-China as the key obesity-related science and policymaking organization," Greenhalgh said.
 ILSI-China was well-positioned to align Chinese obesity science and policy with Coca-Cola's emphasis on a lack of physical activity, as opposed to diet, as the major cause of obesity.

-Coca-Cola put its full weight behind this message as public health entities like the World Health Organization began to draw attention to the obesity epidemic.
-According to Greenhalgh, Coca-Cola crafted ideas like "Energy Balance" and "Exercise is Medicine" to construct a narrative that all foods (including Coca-Cola) are part of a healthy diet as long as they're balanced with physical activity.
+Coca-Cola put its full weight behind this message as public health entities such as the World Health Organization began to draw attention to the obesity epidemic.
+According to Greenhalgh, Coca-Cola crafted ideas such as "Energy Balance" and "Exercise is Medicine" to construct a narrative that all foods (including Coca-Cola) are part of a healthy diet as long as they're balanced with physical activity.

-Bruce Lee, director of the Global Obesity Prevention Center at Johns Hopkins University, notes that physical inactivity is an obvious contributor to obesity but so is diet and "to emphasize one over the other is a mistake."
+Bruce Lee, director of the Global Obesity Prevention Center at Johns Hopkins University, notes that physical inactivity is an obvious contributor to obesity, but so is diet, and "to emphasize one over the other is a mistake."

-In countries like the U.S., the message about physical activity was one of a number of research perspectives that influenced policy.
+In countries such as the U.S., the message about physical activity was one of a number of research perspectives that influenced policy.
 But in China, ILSI was the sole voice, Greenhalgh said, and it spread its message mainly by organizing conferences.
 Between 2004 and 2015, there were six international obesity conferences in China, all organized by ILSI-China.

 Speakers at these conferences almost exclusively emphasized the importance of physical activity in preventing obesity and did not mention the role of restricting calories or limiting sugary beverages and processed foods.
 Greenhalgh found that virtually all U.S. speakers were invited because of their ties to ILSI-China and Coca-Cola.
 Rhona Applebaum, Coca-Cola's chief science and health officer, spoke in 2013, outlining Coke's commitment to preventing obesity in terms of "energy balance."

 Scientific conferences can allow researchers to take a step back and see the larger themes and differing perspectives animating their field.
-But Greenhalgh contends that a Chinese researcher could come away from an ILSI-China-sponsored conference thinking the international scientific consensus was that diet is less important than physical activity in addressing obesity, when research has shown that is decidedly not the case.
+But Greenhalgh contends that a Chinese researcher could come away from a conference sponsored by ILSI-China thinking the international scientific consensus was that diet is less important than physical activity in addressing obesity, when research has shown that is decidedly not the case.

-Since the New York Times 2015 investigative reporting, Coca-Cola has backed off its advocacy of its ideas about obesity in China.
-In response to Greenhalgh's study, the company released a statement acknowledging that "too much sugar isn't good for anyone" and emphasizing a move toward more transparency in research funding, and a pledge to not be the main funding source for any research.
+Since The Times' 2015 investigative reporting, Coca-Cola has backed off its advocacy of its ideas about obesity in China.
+In response to Greenhalgh's study, the company released a statement acknowledging that "too much sugar isn't good for anyone" and emphasizing a move toward more transparency in research funding, plus a pledge to not be the main funding source for any research.
 They also said they have expanded their no-sugar and low-sugar options in China.

-Further, Coke-backed terms like "energy balance," "eating and moving in balance" and "exercise is medicine," are featured prominently in those documents.
+Further, Coke-backed terms such as "energy balance," "eating and moving in balance" and "exercise is medicine" are featured prominently in those documents.

 "That's really shocking because that's the language Coke's been promoting all along," Greenhalgh said.